MisterSyntax/asyriala-tenet/README.md

 This runs the React application and the api.
 You can visit the applicaton at (http://localhost:3000/)[http://localhost:3000/]

-##  Additional commands
+##  Testing
 ### `yarn test`
-This runs the test suite.
 There are unit tests on the redux portion of the app, and an integration test for loading data, and interacting with selection of vehicles.

 ## Developement Process
 1. Sketch out some wireframes